Here are three models of change that guide my promotion of climate action.

 There are all too many vicious climate feedback cycles by which global heating leads to further global heating.
 It is a relief to find a virtuous amplifying feedback cycle that could limit climate change.
 It is also a relief that we can strengthen the cycle by promoting our vision, progress, and benefits.

-Solution focussed therapy
+Consistent with Solution focussed therapy

 Promoting vision, progress, and benefits is like the approach of one school of therapeutic practice, solution-focussed therapy, which works at: